Slowvik/Problem_2_AQ/README.md

 Notes:
 1. 3 different algorithms are presented as follows (all called with the sample given in the question):

-	a) mut_cond.h contains an algorithm using mutexes and condition_variables.
-These are c++11 features.
-The algorithm ends up running sequentially for the most part.
+	a) sequential.h contains an algorithm that prints substrings sequentially without multithreading.

 	b) sema.h contains an algorithm using semaphores (c++20) where the critical section is divided into two parts.
 This is already faster than mut_cond.h (about 8 times faster, timed with the system clock and 100,000 loops for each thread).